-School Hours Begins: 7:50 a.m.
-Ends at 2:20 p.m.Students should be in class, ready to learn by 7:50 a.m.
+School Hours Begins: 7:50 a.m .
+Ends: 2:20 p.m .
+Students should be in class, ready to learn by 7:50 a.m.
 Teaching begins promptly at 7:50 a.m.
-Parents should be prepared to say good-bye to their students prior to students entering the building to promote the growing independence of our third through fifth graders.Early dismissals are at 12:00 p.m.
-Morning Drop -Off Unless students are registered for a supervised program before school (ie: Breakfast Buddies), students will not be supervised before 7:35 a.m.
+Parents should be prepared to say good-bye to their students prior to students entering the building to promote the growing independence of our third through fifth graders.
+Early dismissals are at 12:00 p.m.

+Morning Unless students are registered for a supervised program before school (ie: Breakfast Buddies), Drop-Off students will not be supervised before 7:35 a.m.
 Please do not drop students off before this time.
 School doors open at 7:35 a.m.
 Classroom doors open at 7:45 a.m. on the sound of the first bell.
 Students may go to the gym for 'walk and talk' or their cluster area between 7:35 a.m. and 7:45 a.m.

-Afternoon Dismissal Pick-Up Unless students are in a supervised after-school activity, they must leave the school by 2:50 p.m.
-Supervision in the classrooms, library, halls, lobby, cafeteria, gymnasium, and on the school playground is not provided after 2:50 p.m., and loitering becomes a student safety issue.
+Afternoon Unless students are in a supervised after-school activity, they must leave the school by Dismissal 2:50 p.m.
+Supervision in the classrooms, library, halls, lobby, cafeteria, gymnasium, and Pick-Up on the school playground is not provided after 2:50 p.m., and loitering becomes a student safety issue.
 Repeated violation of this policy will result in disciplinary action; including, if necessary, the seeking of "No Trespass" orders from school administration.

-Procedures for dismissal at the end of the school day: Bus students are called to board the buses, exiting through the NIS elevator door entrance.
-After the buses have cleared the front circle, the end of day bell rings.
-NIS parents who park and pick-up should meet their children in the front main entrance vestibule area of the school.
-Students walking or biking home are dismissed out the elevator door entrance.
-Students who are picked up by car will be lined up outside on the circular walkway loop between NES and NIS allowing drivers to pull right up.
-Students will be grouped by grade level K - grade 5 with older students joining their youngest sibling in the younger sibling's group.
-Drivers may not pull into the bus loop to pick-up their children.
+Procedures for dismissal at the end of the school day:

+- Bus students are called to board the buses, exiting through the NIS elevator door entrance. - After the buses have cleared the front circle, the end of day bell rings.
+NIS parents who park and pick-up should meet their children in the front main entrance vestibule area of the school. - Students walking or biking home are dismissed out the elevator door entrance. - Students attending after school programs head to extended day or the Boys and Girls Club. - Students who are picked up by car will be lined up outside on the circular walkway loop between NES and NIS allowing drivers to pull right up.
+Students will be grouped by grade level K grade 5 with older students joining their youngest sibling in the younger sibling's group.
+Drivers should utilize the Backus Lane entrance to the loop and may not pull into the bus loop off of Surfside Road to pick-up their children.

 If a student needs to be dismissed early, his/her parent/guardian should contact the NIS front office.
 The student will be released to parent/guardian or their designee through the front office.

+If a student is determined to be sick by the school nurse, the nurse will contact the parent/guardian to pick the child up.

+Absences

-If a student is determined to be sick by the school nurse, the nurse will contact the parent/guardian to pick the student up.
-Absences Parent and student responsibility Parents and students have a primary role in student attendance at school.
-In order for parents to fulfill their responsibility, the school will keep them informed of student absences and participate in determining appropriateness of planned/optional absences.
+Parent and student Parents and students have a primary role in student attendance at school.
+In order for parents to fulfill their responsibility, the school will keep them informed of student absences and responsibility participate in determining appropriateness of planned/optional absences.
+If a student is absent from school or suspended from school (in or out), the student may not participate in any athletic or school activities the day or evening of the absence.
+In the case of a Friday absence, this precludes the student from all athletic and school activities over the weekend.
+The student is also not allowed to be in school or on school grounds on the day of the absence.

+Definition Absent: Not being present at school on a scheduled school day.
+Tardy: Arriving at school after the school day officially starts.